The-Coding-Jungle/Simple-Password-Manager/README.md

-# Password-Manager
+# Simple-Password-Manager

-An easy to use password manager made with SQLite and uses SHA3-512 based login and AES-256 based encryption.
+An easy to use password manager made with SQLite and uses SHA-512 based login and AES-256 based encryption.

 ## TODO

-- [ ] Make the Backend
+- [x] Make the Backend
-    - [ ] Make the Encryption module which deals with Encryption and hashing.
+    - [x] Make the Encryption module which deals with Encryption and hashing.
-    - [ ] Make the Working module which deals with SQLite based queries.
+    - [x] Make the Working module which deals with SQLite based queries.
 - [ ] Make the Command-line based frontend
     - [ ] Make the Bare minimum frontend.
     - [ ] Use getpass to scan passwords.
+- [ ] PyQt5 GUI front in version 2
+- [ ] PostgreSQL in version 3

 ## Run